JimmyDore/artwithcoding/README.md

 ### What It Does
 The project creates animated grids of geometric shapes where each shape can be:
-- **Multiple shape types** including squares, circles, triangles, hexagons, pentagons, stars, diamonds, and fractal Koch snowflakes
+- **Multiple shape types** including squares, circles, triangles, hexagons, pentagons, stars, diamonds, ring and fractal Koch snowflakes
 - **Geometrically distorted** using 20 mathematical functions (sine waves, Perlin noise, circular patterns, spiral warps, lens effects, moiré patterns, etc.)
 - **Dynamically colored** using 20 schemes (rainbow, gradient, neon, cyberpunk, thermal, vaporwave, etc.)
 - **Dynamically resized** with variable grid densities from 8×8 to 256×256 cells